JohnVinyard/JohnVinyard.github.io/_posts/2016-04-10-installing-zounds.markdown

 # Numpy and Scipy

 Zounds depends on numpy and scipy.
-If you don't already have them installed (if you do any kind of scientific or numerical computing with python, you surely do), I highly reccomemd [Continuum Analytics' Anaconda distribution](https://www.continuum.io/downloads).
+If you don't already have them installed (if you do any kind of scientific or numerical computing with python, you surely do), I highly recommend [Continuum Analytics' Anaconda distribution](https://www.continuum.io/downloads).
 This will get you up and running much more quickly than building numpy and scipy from source yourself.

 # `libsndfile 1.0.26`